 Best money advice for entrepreneurs

-It’s absolutely key that you develop clear financial goals in both the long and short term.
+It’s absolutely key that you develop clear financial goals in both the long- and short-term.
 Consider what financial milestones you want to hit in six months, a year, 10 years from now, and write it all down.
-Create a clear (and realistic) plan to guide you, and regularly review it and adapt as your situation changes.
-Too many people put these things together and then file them away in a folder or drawer, never to look at them again.
-I set calendar notes for check-ins, and when I’m reviewing my plan, I ask myself: What have I achieved since last check-in?
+Create a clear (and realistic) plan to guide you, and regularly review and adapt it as your situation changes.
+Don’t put these things together and then file them away in a folder or drawer, never to look at them again.
+I set calendar notes for check-ins, and when I’m reviewing my plan, I ask myself: “What have I achieved since last check-in?
 Are these goals still realistic for the period in which they were set?
-What tools do I need that I don’t already have to make these happen?
+What tools do I need that I don’t already have to make these happen?”

 10. Stay humble.